massimo-nocentini/master-thesis/README.md

 # Patterns in Riordan arrays

-This repository collects our work about a thesis on Riordan arrays to graduate at the University of Florence, defended on October 10, 2015.
+This repository collects our thesis about Riordan arrays, which is our work to graduate at the University of Florence, defended on October 10, 2015.

 Candidate: <i>Massimo Nocentini</i> (massimo.nocentini@unifi.it)
 Supervisor: <i>Donatella Merlini</i> (donatella.merlini@unifi.it)